boardspace.net

 Personnel

 volunteers 1: paid 0.
-Maintenance time (in the absence of emergencies) is less than an hour a week.
+Maintenance time (in the absence of emergencies) is less than an hour a week, but periodic "emergencies" are predictable.

 The bottom line: As you can see from this rundown, provided you have the software in hand, you don't need a rich benefactor or to have a lot of time on your hands to run a site like this, but if you add up the number of lines of code, you can expect to spend a lot of time and/or a lot of money developing the custom software.